 - Reviews from customers

-Here is a list of tips on creating captions:
+Here is a list of tips on creating social media captions:

 Know thy audience

-Note: try not to be too technical or too patronizing — they should understand what you’re trying to tell them but shouldn’t be treated with kid gloves.
+Note: Try to be not too technical or too patronizing.
+Your customers should understand what you’re trying to tell them but shouldn’t be treated with kid gloves.

 Do a little social media fieldwork